gibbo101/critticwars-blog/README.md

 # **CritticWars DevBlog**

-This site is for the developers of [CritticWars](https://www.critticwars.com), a text-based browser game to be able to post longer, detailed posts about the development progress of the site whilst keeping announcements in game shorter for players who may not be interested in the detai.
+This site is for the developers of [CritticWars](https://www.critticwars.com), a text-based browser game, to be able to post longer, detailed posts about the development progress of the site whilst keeping announcements in game shorter for players who may not be interested in the detai.

 ![Responsive screenshot showing site on different screen sizes](docs/images/responsive.png)